 Llewellyn Vaughan-Lee: Death is the friend of the mystic.
 In our prayers and our practice we aspire to "die before we die," to leave behind our physical, emotional, and mental bodies, and directly experience, if only for a moment, the clear light of our divine self, the bliss, peace, or endless love of our true nature.
 Most people only experience their divine self after they physically die.
 This is the light at the end of the tunnel in near-death experiences, our soul waiting for us to pass over.
 But the mystic longs to have this experience while still present in this world.
 I remember sitting, praying, at the hospital bed of a friend.
 Suddenly she opened her eyes, which were full of bright light, and she smiled a radiant smile.
 Then I knew that she was ready to go Home.

-The mystical path is a continual preparation for death; we die to our ego into order to be born to our true self.
-Again, and again, we die to our limitations, the patterns and constrictions that surround us.
+The mystical path is a continual preparation for death; we die to our ego in order to be born to our true self.
+Again and again, we die to our limitations, the patterns and constrictions that surround us.
 We also prepare for our final passing so that we can go into the light with "clean hands and clear eyes."
 We aspire to leave behind the grip of desires or the burden of any resentments or other unfinished business.
 Having lived fully, we surrender fully into the light.
 I often say that when we come to this place, we should be able to say, "I have lived, and I have loved."
 Death is our friend, a passageway that completes this life.

 (1) There are also traces of it in the tradition of ley lines, or energy lines in the Earth, which are found in England.
 Many sacred sites, stone circles but also medieval churches and cathedrals are positioned at the intersection of ley lines.